pythonai170624/pages/1-5-linear-regression-gd.md

 $$J(m, b) = \frac{1}{2n} \sum_{i=1}^{n} (y_i - (mx_i + b))^2$$

+The letter 𝐽 is traditionally used in machine learning and optimization to represent the cost function, also known as the objective function — the thing we want to minimize

 Where:
 - $n$ is the number of data points
 - $y_i$ is the actual value